-In this particular article I’ll be focusing on Supplements and Herbs which are a small addition you can make to your current routine that can be a total game-changer!
+In this particular article I’ll focus on supplements and herbs which are a small addition you can make to your current routine that can be a total game-changer!

 If you’re struggling with adult acne and you haven’t been to a naturopath or an acupuncturist, please do yourself a favor and go see one.
 Preferably one who specializes in treating female hormonal imbalances.

 I am not a medical professional, but I have worked with many clients who have struggled with acne and here are a handful of supplements that have been researched and shown to assist in clearing up acne or the aftermath of acne: